Are you worried about low scores in your tests at coaching?

 Don’t worry.
 It happens.
 The low score in a test, or series of tests, doesn’t have to demotivate or affect your JEE/NEET preparation.
 You can still clear your target exam with good rank if you consider the below points and take action now.

 Take a look at each test and assess if there’s anything you can do to improve your score.
-The purpose of the periodic tests in coaching is to make you realise your mistakes and not to repeat them in the succeeding tests.
+The purpose of the periodic tests in coaching is to make you realize your mistakes and not to repeat them in the upcoming tests.

 Did you miss a crucial step that you forgot to remember?
 Could you solve any question for better result?
 If you correct those mistakes, would you get the solution?
 Every step counts so figure out what you can do to maximize your score in next test.
 It might be easier than you think.

 Find your mistakes (they can be silly ones) and keep a note of them.
-Next time when appear for a test, have a look at the previous mistakes and try not to repeat them this time.
-[The right method to practice for JEE/NEET]
+Next time when appear for a test, don’t repeat the same mistakes.

-2. Talk to your teacher about your problems/doubts/weak spots
+Talk to your teacher about your problems/doubts/weak topics

-Teachers (for JEE/NEET preparation) love students who are proactive and ask questions.
-Talk to them about the things you didn’t understand while solving the paper.
-They will tell you whether you need to work on your concepts, theory part, or need more practice to solve specific type of problems.
+Teachers love students who are proactive and ask questions.
+Talk to them about the things you didn’t understand while solving the test.
+They will tell you whether you need to work on your concepts, the theory part, or need more practice to solve specific types of problems.

-Don’t think about the final paper, the JEE or NEET exam, focus on doing better in next test.
+Don’t think about the final paper (JEE or NEET exam), focus on doing better in the next test.
 It’s a gradual process to improvement till the final day of the exam.
 Make sure you are clear on what you need to do to really ace these upcoming tests to raise the score as much as possible.

 Siddharth Chandan from IIT Guwahati say this,